 At the start of 2017, Mrs May declared her intention to pursue a clean Brexit, without continued membership of the European Single Market and without full membership of the EU Customs Union.
 By the end of exit negotiations with the EU, the United Kingdom should therefore be taking back control of her borders, laws and trade policy and ceasing to make big payments to Brussels.
 But with a reduced working majority in the House of Commons, anti-Brexit Tories like Anna Soubry and Nicky Morgan have more power than ever.
 A “soft” or fake Brexit is looking more and more likely, and Brexiteers must be more vigilant than they have been to date.

-As Mrs May prepares to trigger Article 50 and start Brexit negotiations before the end of March, Leave.EU will be closely following the activities of the Prime Minister, her Chancellor Philip Hammond, and the trio of ‘Brexiteer’ ministers: David Davis, Boris Johnson, and Liam Fox.
+Now that Article 50 has finally been triggered, Leave.EU will be closely following the activities of the Prime Minister, her Chancellor Philip Hammond, and the trio of ‘Brexiteer’ ministers: David Davis, Boris Johnson, and Liam Fox.

 LEAVE.EU INSIGHT AND ANALYSIS

 PRIME MINISTER THERESA MAY